 Jake Mohan, MFA (he/him)

 Jake Mohan has been teaching and coaching writers of all ages since 2005.
 He has instructed writers in higher-education classrooms, extension-learning programs, K-12 environments, and private consultations.
-As an editor, he has partnered with non-profit, commercial, and academic clients on everything from novels to websites to dissertations.
-To all of these projects he brings a precise eye for detail, empathy for others, and a deep commitment to producing meaningful, tangible results.
+As a thesis and dissertation editor, Jake offers proofreading, copyediting, revisions for flow and style, and formatting according to the citation style of your choice.

-As a writing consultant and tutor he makes social justice his priority, working to honor the voice of the writer in their pursuit of scholarly excellence and intellectual rigor.
+Jake makes social justice his priority, working to honor the voice of the writer in their pursuit of scholarly excellence and intellectual rigor.
 He is especially invested in dismantling the oppressive pedagogies of American educational culture, advocating for students’ right to their own language (SRTOL), challenging the primacy of “standard” (white) American English, and empowering writers to fight for a more equitable, justice-oriented academic culture.
 Jake holds a BA in English from Lawrence University, a Secondary Teaching Licensure from Grinnell College, and a Masters of Fine Arts degree in Creative Writing from University of Minnesota, Twin Cities.

 Caitlin GunN, PHD Candidate (she/her)

 Caitlin Gunn is a PhD candidate in Feminist Studies at the University of Minnesota, Twin Cities, where she was a 2014 Diversity of Views and Experiences (DOVE) Fellow, and the 2015-2016 Digital Humanities Fellow in the Gender, Women, and Sexuality Studies department.
 Her research draws from black digital studies, philosophy, and black feminist theory to explore themes of black speculative fiction and technology.

 Gunn does consulting work in equity and diversity, focusing on facilitation and education around issues of race, gender, and sexuality.
 She has worked with the Native American Women’s Health Education Resource Center, Eastside Neighborhood Services, and the Minnesota Youth Story Squad in developing curricula and educational programming around gender, narrative, and domestic violence.